AmreshSinha/mememania/CONTRIBUTING.md

 For us to find the right balance, please **open an issue** explaining your ideas before introducing a new pull request.

-This will allow the Mememania community to have sufficient discussion about the new feature value and how it fits in the product roadmap and vision.
+This will allow the Mememania community to have sufficient discussion before starting work on the idea.

-See Ya!